-- Proven When a consensus by PAIC has established the allegations as proven, the finalised report will be presented to the Disciplinary Committee. - Not Proven When a consensus by PAIC has established the allegations are not proven, they will record their findings and notify the Board of the outcome.
+- Proven When a consensus by PAIC has established the allegations as proven, the finalised report will be presented to the Disciplinary Committee and the Board. - Not Proven When a consensus by PAIC has established the allegations are not proven, they will record their findings and notify the Board of the outcome.

-In the event of an equality of votes, the convenor has a second, or casting vote

-PAIC do not make recommendations regarding proposed penalties.
+In the event of an equality of votes, the convenor has a second, or casting vote PAIC do not make recommendations regarding proposed penalties.

-PAIC then forward the completed investigation report including the confirmation of the findings to the Disciplinary Committee.
+PAIC then forward the completed investigation report including the confirmation of the findings to the BOSSI Registrar for referral to the Disciplinary Committee.
 The outcomes from the Disciplinary Committee are referred for acceptance by the Board and PAIC are advised of any penalties or outcomes.
 The PAIC Convenor or BOSSI Registrar will then notify the complainant in writing of the outcomes of the investigation.